Updated: Apr 11

-For the next installment of the Pro Insight Q&A series, presented by Babcock Hoops, we have Xavier commit Colby Jones, from Birmingham, Alabama:
+For the next installment of the Pro Insight Q&A series, we present Xavier commit Colby Jones, from Birmingham, Alabama:

 Colby Jones: Being aggressive and assertive.
 I think my outside shot is good and I’ve improved that a lot.
 Overall, my versatility.
 I can attack the basket, rebound, and find my teammates.
 I feel like I’m a pretty well-rounded teammate.